heheda12345/MagPy-AE/README.md

     exprot AE_DIR=$PWD/frontend-AE
     ```

-* prerequisite
+* Prerequisite
     * Python 3.9 (Other Python version is not supported yet)
     * CUDA 11.8 (Fully tested, other versions may work)

-* install dependencies
+* Install dependencies
 The README.md in frontend repo only provides the guide to run DeepVisor.
 More dependencies are needed to reproduce the results in this paper.
 Please use the following steps to step up the environment.

     ```bash